crate/crate-python/docs/by-example/index.rst

 The examples in this section are all about CrateDB's `Python DBAPI`_ interface, the plain HTTP API interface, and a convenience interface for working with `blob tables`_.
-It also details attributes, methods, and behaviors of the ``Connection`` and ``Cursor`` objects.
+It details attributes, methods, and behaviors of the ``Connection`` and ``Cursor`` objects.

 .. toctree::